Duck-jun99/Kotlin_pydio/README.md

 * The ultimate goal is to load the files in the configured database into this application.

 * The above codes are written to study [Kotlin], [REST API], and [Pydio Library].

+### This code requires your own Personal Access Token to access the database!